-The lawman Pressure mounts on Sheriff Ricky Edwards to find a serial killer.
+Pressure mounts on Sheriff Ricky Edwards to find a serial killer.

 It was there in black and white.
 “Last week, my opponent, Ricky Edwards,” the quarter-page ad read, “said that, if elected, he would destroy Armin, the highly-trained, multi-purpose dog used by the Jeff Davis Parish Sheriff’s Office.”

 “Ricky Edwards’ recent statements,” the ad continued, “are proof positive of his lack of maturity, compassion and basic knowledge in the field of law enforcement.
 Is this what we want for our parish — an immature and inexperienced sheriff making rash statements and uninformed decisions based on a lack of basic knowledge about police work?”

 It concluded with a convenient rhyming slogan: “Save Armin, Vote Norman.”